Enforcement of Child Support Orders in a Texas Divorce

 - suspending driver’s, professional, and hunting and fishing licenses; and

-- filing a lawsuit against the non-custodial parent asking the court to
+- filing a lawsuit against the non-custodial parent asking the court to enforce its order.

 Who is affected by the license suspension law?